Restoration Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1.5

 - The following recommendations are based on maximizing your healing output, ignoring everything else unless stated otherwise.

-- Everything is based on a maximum Renown of 40 with every Soulbind and Conduit unlocked.
+- Everything is based on a maximum Renown with every Soulbind and Conduit unlocked.

 ||Night Fae||Korayn||Korayn Tree|

 As things stand right now, Night Fae offers not only numerically stronger throughput, but also mechanically better way of delivering healing and damage.
-While Venthyr can compete during extreme burst situations in raid environment, it will fall behind on overall healing; on top of that, its class ability has a longer cooldown.
-Both Kyrian and Necrolord are so significantly behind both in terms of total throughput and as cooldowns, they are not even worth considering for any PvE content.
+While Venthyr can compete during extreme burst situations in a raid environment, it will fall behind on overall healing; on top of that, its class ability has a longer cooldown.
+Necrolord can provide better damage output than Night Fae, and it is the best PvP covenant.
+Kyrian is so significantly behind both in terms of total throughput and as a cooldown that it is not even worth considering for any raid boss.

 Another factor when choosing a Covenant is its signature ability.
 Night Fae and Venthyr provide movement abilities, while Kyrian and Necrolord provide survivability increase in the form of absorb shield and self-healing ability respectively.
 As Restoration Druids are great in both of these departments, we feel that this part of the Covenant system is largely irrelevant and treated as an extra bonus, rather than something meaningful.